greg-raven/Uncommon-Sense/_drafts/staging.md

 I'm in favor of legalizing drugs.
 According to my value system, if people want to kill themselves, they have every right to do so.
 Most of the harm that comes from drugs is because they are illegal.
 Milton Friedman

-One of the great mistakes is to judge policies and programs by their intentions rather than their results.
-Milton Friedman

 The Fed was largely responsible for converting what might have been a garden-variety recession, although perhaps a fairly severe one, into a major catastrophe.
 Instead of using its powers to offset the depression, it presided over a decline in the quantity of money by one-third from 1929 to 1933 ...
 Far from the depression being a failure of the free-enterprise system, it was a tragic failure of government.
 Milton Friedman